 - Why does my WiFi keep cutting out?

 If you see this message “internet may not be available“ on your laptop or computer, then don’t worry.
 You have to follow below mentioned tweaks to fix WiFi connected but no internet access error.

-How To Fix WiFi connected but no internet Access problem
+10 Steps To Solve WiFi connected but no internet Access Issue

 If you ever stuck with this confusing yet frustrating situation where your WiFi not connecting.
 Then you have to start with your router.